andy-tomkinson/japanimaniacs/_posts/2018-09-17-flying-to-tokyo.markdown

 We stop at Akasaka-mitsuke and walk for 15 minutes in the rain to get to our APA hotel.
 It is a big Japanese hotel chain.

-We get to our rooms, wonder at our very own toilets, take a shower, dump our bags and head back outside.
+We get to our room, wonder at our very own toilets, take a shower, dump our bags and head back outside.
 We are staying near the Imperial Palace.
 It's 9:20pm and a party of guards looks like they are searching for something on the other side of the moat.
 We wander down as runners and bikes go past us.